amitkumar3968/big_data_learning/bigData/installScripts/hadoopSingleNodeClusterScript/README.txt

      Proceed with setup? (y/n)y

 2. Login to 'hduser' which will be created in the -i options.

-3. Execute options -s, -b, -c, -e
+3. Execute options -s, -b, -c, -e ./initScriptHadoop.sh -s;
-   /initScriptHadoop.sh -s;
-   /initScriptHadoop.sh -b;
+   ./initScriptHadoop.sh -b;
-   /initScriptHadoop.sh -c;
+   ./initScriptHadoop.sh -c;
-   /initScriptHadoop.sh -e;
+   ./initScriptHadoop.sh -e;

-4. Add 'hduser' sudoer list to execute the below commands
+Now once the hduser is create add the user to sudoer list.

+4. To install Pig and Mahout - will required sudo permissions.
+   ./initScriptHadoop.sh -p; # Install Pig in /usr/local
+   ./initScriptHadoop.sh -m; # Install Mahout in /usr/local